 The vision of the International Family Nursing Association (IFNA) is, “Nurses [and family health scholars] transforming health for families worldwide.”

-The 14th International Family Nursing Conference will be hosted by IFNA in Washington, DC, USA, August 13-16, 2019.
-This will be the 4th official business meeting of IFNA and a celebration of the 10th anniversary of founding of IFNA.
-The Call for Abstracts is now open.
+The 14th International Family Nursing Conference was hosted by IFNA in Washington, DC, USA, August 13-16, 2019.
+This was the 4th official business meeting of IFNA and a celebration of the 10th anniversary of founding of IFNA.

 If you are a family nurse or a family health professional, please consider joining IFNA today.